SeanHeelan/HeapLayout/README.md

+# Introduction

 Here you will find the source code related to my paper titled *Automatic Heap Layout Manipulation for Exploitation*, published at USENIX Security 2018.

-The most recent version of the paper can be found [here][2], and a recording of the presentation and the slides can be found on the [USENIX website][1].
+The most recent version of the paper can be found in this repository as `usenix18-heelan.pdf`, and a recording of the presentation and the slides can be found on the [USENIX website][1].

+The `Sieve` subdirectory contains the source code for SIEVE, a framework for evaluating heap layout manipulation algorithms on synthetic benchmarks.

+The `Shrike` subdirectory contains the source code for SHRIKE, a proof-of-concept template-based exploit generation system, targeting the PHP language interpreter.
+SHRIKE allows you to write an exploit containing 'holes' where heap layout manipulation needs to take place.
+This partial exploit is then taken by SHRIKE and completed.
+The strength for this approach is that it allows a human exploit developer to focus on the creative part of the exploit development process, while letting the machine use its raw reasoning power to solve the complex but tedious task of heap layout manipulation.

+# BibTex

 If you wish to cite this work the bibtex is as follows: